I am a medical student who loves to write, research, and paint.

-- Dilute a small amount of "no tears" baby shampoo with warm water and apply to eye with clean fingers.
+- Dilute a small amount of "no tears" baby shampoo with warm water and apply to the eye with clean fingers.
 Gently massage the area.

 - Make a warm compress using a clean washcloth and hot water.
 Hold the compress against your eye for ten minutes.

-- Keep the eye clean and do not wear makeup or contact lenses until stye is gone.
+- Keep the eye clean and do not wear makeup or contact lenses until the stye is gone.

 - Repeat warm compress and shampoo wash daily.
 The stye should be completely gone within a week.
 If it isn't, consult your doctor.

 1. Warm Compress